Log4s/log4s/README.md

 be removed in a patch release.)

 The macro paradise compiler extensions are not required for Scala 2.10.

-#### Scala 2.13

-Efforts will be made to support Scala 2.13 milestones and release candidates within a short time after they are available, and it has very few build dependencies so there are usually no complications.
-If a new Log4s version has not yet been published for a prerelease version of Scala, feel free to file a ticket requesting a build for the new version.

 ### Getting a logger